Writing a Business Plan: Step-by-Step Guide

 4. Management and Team

-Another important aspect to consider when writing a business plan, regardless of a company’s size, is the legal structure and ownership of the company.
+Another important aspect to consider when you create a business plan, regardless of a company’s size, is the legal structure and ownership of the company.
 You can also introduce any advisory board members who lend their expertise to the business.

 5. Marketing Plan

 Tee up your funding request by explaining how you plan to get sales or how your current sales come in.
-Whether you’re selling a product or a service, go in-depth about where you connect with customers, such as in-store or online.
+Whether you’re selling a product or a service, go in depth about where and how you connect with customers, such as in-store or online.
 Also outline your pricing strategy and how that stacks up to the competition.

 Next, describe your advertising strategy and any results that you’ve experienced so far.
 Are you advertising online or through traditional media channels?
-For more established companies, discuss any new, upcoming campaigns.
+For more established companies, discuss any new or upcoming campaigns.
 You can also mention budget plans for your sales and marketing plans.

 6. Operations Plans